ethanwask/SP500-Analysis.github.io/README.md

   ```

 By using "Pandas" 🐼, we are able to display the data into a chart, allowing for a more cleaner and accesible method to viewing the articles pulled that match our query.
-Now that the article are more organized, we must now convert this data into a CSV file, which will allow us to save our data into a table structured format.

-### *Using Visual Studio Code to Convert Data into a .CSV File*

-  *insert code and images for VSCode*

 ### *Webscraping SlickCharts 📊 for S&P 500 Index Performance 🏋️*